toxic-spanner/MCA/README.md

 cat somefile.mca | mca-parse -s | mca-compile -c -f
 ```

+## Roadmap

+The language and compiler roadmap is available in [the ROADMAP file](https://github.com/toxic-spanner/mca-compiler/blob/master/ROADMAP.md).

 ## License

 The MCA compiler is licensed under the MIT license.
 More information is available in the LICENSE file.